Session Management in the Claude Agent SDK

 }

-Save the session ID the moment you get it.
-If you run the query again without saving it first, the old session ID is gone and you cannot resume.
-Build the save step into your result message handler before you do anything else with the response.
+Save the session ID the moment you receive it.
+If you run another query before capturing it, the session ID is gone and resumption is impossible.
+Build the save step into your result handler before anything else.

 Session forking

-Forking creates a new session branching off from an existing one at a specific message.
-The original session is preserved.
-You get a second session that starts from that branch point.
+Forking creates a new session branched from an existing one at a specific message.
+The original session stays intact.
+You get a parallel thread starting from that point.

 for await (const message of query(forkMessages(), {